jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Update: Mentioned on RoyalCaribbeanBlog.com: `https://www.royalcaribbeanblog.com/2025/04/19/cruise-price-trackers`

 # Issues
-1. I am probably not going to update much, unless I find an issue.
-I can only see my own account purchases.
 1. Only checks adult prices, if only have child prices in an order it may not work.
 I don't have kids, so can not check.
 1. It should handle orders made by other people in your party (works in my partner's account for what I booked)
 1. May not handle all orders correctly.